Madison Food Policy Council

 Interested in membership?
 Click on the Prospective Member Guide to learn more!

-The Madison Food Policy Council meets on second Monday's of the month at 5:00PM.
-Because of the on-going COVID-19 Pandemic, all meetings are being held virtually.
+The Madison Food Policy Council meets on 3rd Wednesdays of the month at 5:30PM.
+All meetings are being held virtually.
 For any questions relating to the agenda, minutes, or other questions about the Council, please call the Mayor’s Office at (608) 266-4611 for more information.

 The Madison Food Policy Council (MFPC) is the main public body that develops and recommends policies to the Mayor and Common Council to support our food system, and endorses efforts to do the same at the national level.
 The MFPC is comprised of 23 members that represent key areas of the local and regional food system, including representatives of the Madison Metropolitan School District, Dane County Food Council, producers, advocates, and elected officials.
 The MFPC leads collaboration efforts across many stakeholders and serves as a sounding board and voice for community concerns.
 The MFPC is currently chaired by Erica Anderson.